When Kenney Jones Joined the Who

 The group soldiered on with two studio albums, 1981's Face Dances and It's Hard in 1982.
 But their glossier, more commercial new sound, as evidenced by tracks like "You Better You Bet," alienated some fans, and the Who were struggling to find their place in the changing music scene of the '80s.
 In December 1983, a frustrated Townshend announced his decision to leave the Who, effectively ending the group.

 Jones subsequently performed with a reunited Who at Live Aid in 1985, and again at the Royal Albert Hall in 1988, when the group received a lifetime achievement award during the British Phonographic Industry awards.
 That would prove his final gig with the Who; when the group announced their reunion in 1989, they tapped drummer Simon Phillips to replace him.

 Jones went on to record with Paul Rodgers in a group called the Law, as well as a variety of other recording projects.
-In 2012 he was inducted into the Rock and Roll Hall of Fame as a member of the Faces.
+In 2012, he was inducted into the Rock & Roll Hall of Fame as a member of the Faces.